 “I’m too distracted.”

-With plenty to do and the internet at our fingertips ready to help do it, locking down life insurance should be easier than ever, right?!
 Turns out, phones may be making it harder to concentrate on the task at hand.
 A 2017 study published in the Journal of the Association for Consumer Research, measured participants’ cognitive capacity when their smartphones were on their desks, in their bags or pockets, or in another room.
 Results showed that the greater the distance placed between a person and their phone, even when not in use, the higher levels of working memory and fluid intelligence they displayed.

 “I find it boring.”

-Planning for the future doesn’t have to spark joy, but that doesn’t mean it has to be a snore either.
+Organizing your finances or planning for the future doesn’t have to spark joy, but that doesn’t mean it has to be a snore either.
 Upping the fun factor may make the process more enjoyable and leave you less prone to procrastination.
 If music’s your jam, crank it up!
 The right music may be a major motivator, producing power-related cognition and behaviors, including abstract thinking and making a first move according to a 2014 study by researchers at Northwestern University.
 If a little air makes you feel fresher, open a window or step outside.
 In 2017 researchers from Harvard, Syracuse University, and SUNY, found that increased ventilation resulted in better decision making, planning, preparation, and strategizing among workers.

 “I don’t know where to start.”

 Even when you can see the finish line, the starting line might not be totally clear, especially when it comes to something as important as planning for your family’s future.
+Start by making a small goal and work towards that first.
+Check out this article on how tiny changes can help transform your life.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.